 "But what we see as the temperatures get colder, we see people going inside to gather more," Hawkinson said.

-Historically, doctors say that is when they see a recurrence of seasonal respiratory infections -- like influenza, common cough and cold coronaviruses and rhinoviruses.
+Historically, doctors say that is when they see a recurrence of seasonal respiratory infections -- like the flu, common cold, coronaviruses and rhinoviruses.